MarcoPal/wp-custom-endpoints/README.md

 # WP-Custom-Endpoints
 A plugin to add custom endpoints to your WordPress REST API

-Edit config.php to setup your API namespace.

-Edit route.php to add your custom endpoints.
+1. Edit route.php to add your custom endpoints.

-Add your controllers to manage the routes
+2. Add your controllers to manage the routes
+3. (optional) Edit config.php to setup your API namespace.

+You'll find all your defined routes in the main JSON at yourdomain.com//wp-json